tfeb/symbol-nicknames/README.md

 **`repair-symbol-nicknames`** will repair symbol nicknames.
 It first looks for serious problems which need user intervention, and then fixes up reference counts.
 It takes one optional argument, `report`: if given this should be a suitable stream designator for `format` on which a report will be printed.
 It returns two values: the number of repairs and the number of nasty problems it found.

 The nasty problem it can find is when a nickname points at another nickname.
 This should never be able to happen unless you manually manipulate the system, but it is checked anyway.
-In this case `repair-symbol-nicknames` signals an error with two possible restarts
+In this case `repair-symbol-nicknames` signals an error with two possible restarts:

 - `remove-nickname-source` will stop the source being a nickname and then try again;
 - `remove-nickname-target` will stop the target being a nickname and then try again.

 In both cases there will then be reference counts which need to be fixed, but this will happen in the next phase.

+The restart names are exported from the package, so you can programmatically handle these cases if you want to.

-## Incompatibilities with Common Lisp: `find-symbol`
+### Incompatibilities with Common Lisp: `find-symbol`
 In CL you can assume that `(find-symbol x)` will return either `nil` as its second argument or a symbol whose name is the same as the string `x` as its first argument.
 That is no longer true when symbol nicknames exist.
 This is inherently incompatible with CL.
 Rather than just blindly ignoring the problem, the system changes the behaviour of `find-symbol` so that when it is returning the target of a nickname it returns `:nickname` as its second value:

 ```lisp